 Sperm Collection & Preparation

-For the semen sample preparation, a sperm capacitation is necessary: the seminal plasma is removed and the higher quality sperm are concentrated in a new culture medium.
+For the semen sample preparation, sperm capacitation is necessary: the seminal plasma is removed and the higher quality sperm are concentrated in a new culture medium.

 There are several techniques for capacitating semen.
 You can find out how they are done in detail in the following article: What Is Capacitation of Sperm Cells? – Definition & In Vitro Techniques.